 Here are my picks for the top gluten-free brunch in Toronto.

-They've already won hearts (including ours) for their vegan brunch options, but did you know there are just as many gluten-free items as well?
-It makes for a truly flexitarian experience, so vegan, veggies, gluten-free and whole-hog eaters can enjoy brunch side by side.
+This R0ncesvalles Village spot has won hearts for its vegetarian and vegan brunch options, but did you know there are just as many gluten-free items as well?
 Everything is clearly marked on the menu too, so you don't have to ask awkwardly.
 They even have gluten-free French toast.

-Church Street regulars have been long fans of Lola's for their breakfasts and bennies.
-Their menu feature gluten-free toast for the classic breakfast, the brunch bowl and the curried tofu scramble and a gluten-free granola.
+Church Street regulars have long been fans of Lola's for their breakfasts and bennies.
+Their menu features gluten-free toast for the classic breakfast, but you'll also find options in the brunch bowl, the curried tofu scramble, and gluten-free granola.